French Herding Breeds – Briard and the Beauceron

 Tail: Long, low set

 Briards have long been regarded as one of the four native breeds that include the Beauceron.
-History suggests that they were once regarded as the same breed.
+History suggests that they were once considered the same breed.
 The first breed standard, written in 1897, described two different varieties: one with goat-like hair and one with woolly hair.

 Also known as: Bas Rouge (Red Stocking), Berger de Beauce